 Our Scholars Program provides scholarships and support services all the way to college graduation.

-Students in ScholarMatch’s Destination College programs are invited to apply to our Scholars Program – a support program through college graduation that includes advising, career mentoring, and financial support from one of our scholarship partners.
+Students in ScholarMatch’s Destination College programs are invited to apply to our Scholars Program, our college success program, which includes advising, career mentoring, and financial support from one of our scholarship partners.

-To be eligible, students must be planning on attending a 4-year college, be the first in their family to attend college, complete ScholarMatch’s College-Ready Milestones and have an EFC of under $20,000.
+To be eligible, students must be planning on attending a 4-year college, be the first in their family to attend college, complete ScholarMatch’s College-Ready Milestones, and have an EFC of under $20,000.
 Preference is given to students who are Pell Eligible.

 Applications for the class of 2023 are now closed.